 She has written/edited three books about parenting that have received accolades and critical acclaim: Toddler: Real-Life Stories of Those Fickle, Irrational, Urgent, Tiny People We Love (Seal Press); Why Babies Do That: Baffling Baby Behavior Explained (Willow Creek Press); and The Baby Bonding Book for Dads: Building a Closer Connection to Your New Baby (Willow Creek Press).
 Toddler won the Independent Publishers Book Association Award for best parenting book and Why Babies Do That won the Midwestern Publishers Book Association Award.

 Her cover-story for Smithsonian magazine was chosen by Nathalie Angier for inclusion in BEST AMERICAN SCIENCE WRITING 2009 (HarperCollins) and her article about a Salt Lake City entrepreneur won the 2010 American Society of Journalists and Authors Award (ASJA) for Best Narrative Non-fiction (lifestyle category).

-Margulis is also a regular contributor to Family.com, a Disney-owned Website that has over five million unique hits a month.
+Jennifer Margulis has also been a regular contributor to Family.com, a Disney-owned Website that has over five million unique hits a month.

-Margulis has a B.A. in English literature and Russian language from Cornell University, a Master’s in Comparative Literature from the University of California at Berkeley, and a Ph.D. in English (with an emphasis on 19th Century American Literature and African American literature) from Emory University.
+Jennifer Margulis has a B.A. in English literature and Russian language from Cornell University, a Master’s in Comparative Literature from the University of California at Berkeley, and a Ph.D. in English (with an emphasis on American Studies, 19th Century American Literature, and African American literature) from Emory University.